 Placenta Previa and Pregnancy Yoga

-Grade two: Marginal - on the edge of the cervix
+Grade 2 - Marginal: the placenta is at the edge of the cervix.

 Neck, shoulder and wrist limbering

-Yoga can be so beneficial for any women with placenta previa at any grade.
-If you have placenta previa and would still like to explore Yoga, please get in touch so we can work together on a one to one basis so you can get the dedicated time and attention you need to receive the incredible benefits of Yoga during your pregnancy.
+Yoga is very beneficial during pregnancy even when you have placenta previa.
+If you have placenta previa and wish to benefit from yoga, please get in touch and we can work together on a one-to-one basis.
+I will then be able to give you the dedicated time and attention you need to experience the incredible benefits of pregnancy yoga.

 Bliss Baby Yoga: https://www.blissbabyyoga.com/

 BWY: British Wheel of Yoga https://www.bwy.org.uk/